kundansharma29/delta-demo1/README.md

 # delta-demo1
-this is demo for git &amp; github class.
+This is a Demo for Git & Github class.